tmslnz/stripe-checkout-server/README.md

 - A Stripe account.
 D'oh.

 Setting up should only take about 10 to 15 min if all basic bits are in place.

+## Functionality

+Once the app is up and running, there are a couple of ways to use it.

+### 1. By letting your customer type the amount payable by themselves
+Just head to `https://www.example.com/` (home page), type a value and press Submit.

+### 2. By sending a link with a pre-set amount to be paid
+Send a link like `https://www.example.com/pay/1,234.99`.
+This will take your customer straight to the second step of the payment process.

 ## Configuration